Demiganz/Apple-Music-Tagging/DEMO_README.md

 - See realistic import flow and feedback

 #### ✅ **Music Playback**
-- Click on any song to "play" it
+- Click on any song to open it in YouTube (web) or show YouTube link (mobile)
-- Mock playback with console logging
+- Mock playback simulation with realistic YouTube integration
-- Playback state management
+- No Apple Music subscription required for testing

 #### ✅ **Cross-Platform**
 - Test identical features on web and mobile